usc-isi-i2/kgtk/docs/generate_wikidata_triples.md

 ```bash
 ls *tsv | parallel -j+0 --eta 'kgtk generate_wikidata_triples -pf example_props.tsv -n 1000 -ig no --debug -gt yes < {} > {.}.ttl'
 ```

+Attention: split a large tsv file into small tsv files directly may make qualifier edges statementless.
+The header `node1 property  node2 id` needs to be inserted at the beginning of splited files as well.